billcoding/sshpass/README.md

 # sshpass
-A sshpass implementation in Go
+A sshpass implementation for Linux and Mac in Go